 MATH 110 Mathematics and Its Applications

 A course designed to introduce students to thinking processes developed in mathematics.
 Explores a variety of topics including set theory, geometry, probability and statistics, algebra, and contemporary applications such as consumer mathematics.
-Prerequisite: MATH 105 or equivalent.

 MATH 115 College Algebra